Stacey Plaskett

 Stacey Elizabeth Plaskett (/ˈplæskᵻt/ PLASS-kit; born May 13, 1966) is an American politician and attorney serving since 2015 as the delegate to the United States House of Representatives from the United States Virgin Islands' at-large congressional district.
 Plaskett has practiced law in New York City, Washington, D.C., and the U.S. Virgin Islands.

 Before 2008, Plaskett was a member of the Republican Party, and was appointed by President George W. Bush to serve in the Civil Division of the United States Department of Justice.
 She switched to the Democratic Party in late 2008 because she believed it was a better place to have new ideas heard.
 She served as a House manager (prosecutor) during the second impeachment trial of Donald Trump, the first non-voting House member to do so.

+In April 2026, Plaskett announced her candidacy for governor of the United States Virgin Islands.

 Early life and education

 Plaskett was born on May 13, 1966, in Brooklyn, New York, and grew up in the Bushwick housing projects.
 Her parents are both from Saint Croix, U.S. Virgin Islands.
 Her father was a New York City Police Department officer and her mother a clerk in the court system.
 Her family regularly traveled to St. Croix during her childhood, so she became familiar with island traditions and culture.
 Her parents' home in New York was often home for students and other recent migrants moving to the mainland from the Virgin Islands.
 She attended Brooklyn Friends School (a Quaker school) and Grace Lutheran Elementary.
 She was recruited by A Better Chance, Inc., a nonprofit organization recruiting minority students to selective secondary schools.
 She was a boarding student at Choate Rosemary Hall, where she was a varsity athlete and served as class president for several years.

 Plaskett spent a term abroad in France during her enrollment at Choate.
 She has said that Choate awakened her commitment to public service and a deep sense of responsibility to others through the biblical verse "to whom much is given; much is required".
 She was one of few black students while she attended the school.
 In 1988, she graduated with a degree in history and diplomacy from the Edmund A. Walsh School of Foreign Service at Georgetown University.

 Plaskett ran for student government at Georgetown under a progressive student ticket and was very active in the Anti-Apartheid Movement.
 As a student she spoke on behalf of universities in the DC area at the General Assembly of the United Nations.
 She received her J.D. degree from the American University Washington College of Law in 1994.
 She attended law school at night while working full-time during the day with the lobbying arm of the American Medical Association and then with the law firm Jones Day.
 In law school she studied constitutional law under her future colleague, Representative Jamie Raskin.